ihcsim/ihcsim/README.md

 ### Hi there 👋

 Nice to meet you!
-I am a Software Engineer working on data protection stuff on Kubernetes.
+I am a Software Engineer working on Harvester HCI at SUSE.
 Feel free to connect on <a href="https://hachyderm.io/@ihcsim">Mastodon</a>.

 Check out some of my featured blog posts ✍️: